firasyazid/firasyazid/README.md

 # Hello, I'm Firas 👋

 ### A Software Engineer Specialized in Web and Mobile Development
+I'm a **technology enthusiast** since childhood
-I'm currently diving into **AI projects**, and I enjoy solving real-world problems through code. 🚀
+Also diving into **AI projects**, and I enjoy solving real-world problems through code. 🚀

-- 🔭 **Currently Working On:** AI and Machine Learning Projects
+- 🔭 **Currently Working On:** Dev and Machine Learning Projects
 - 🌱 **Learning:** Advanced React Native and Natural Language Processing
 - 👯 **Looking to Collaborate On:** Web, Mobile, and AI-based applications
 - 📫 **Reach Me At:** [Your Email](mailto:your-email@example.com)